Frequently Asked Questions

 Care and Choice will have agreed with you the estimated number of hours the Caregiver will be expected to work in a day.
 In doing this we can ensure that they receive at least the minimum wage.

 We would suggest that you allow your Caregiver a daily rest break of two hours at a mutually agreed time.
 It is sometimes more convenient for the Client and Caregiver to accrue the time-off hours and take it when family or friends visit.
-If this is the case the amount of time off in total should equate to 14 hours a week.
+If this is the case, the amount of time off in total should equate to 14 hours a week.

 We understand that situations change and there may be circumstances when you will need to cancel your booking.
 Once you have selected your Caregiver and have agreed the dates, Care and Choice will send a confirmation of the booking to both parties.
 This is now an agreement between the Client and the Caregiver.

-Should you need to cancel the booking for any reason costs may be incurred.
-Wherever possible we will find alternative work for the Caregiver, however if this is with in 7 days of the start date of the booking this may not be possible.
+Should you need to cancel the booking for any reason, costs may be incurred.
+Wherever possible we will find alternative work for the Caregiver; however if this is within 7 days of the start date of the booking this may not be possible.
 In these circumstances we would ask that the Caregiver be paid for the first 7 days of the booking.
 The Client may also be asked to reimburse any travel expenses that the Caregiver may have already incurred.
 In all cases we will liaise with both parties to find a mutually agreeable solution.

-Please see our Terms and Conditions of Business.
-For more information.
+Please see our Terms and Conditions of Business for more information.

-Costs and Out Of Pocket Expenses
+Costs and Out-of-Pocket Expenses

 You do not need to take out any special insurance for the period of time that your Caregiver is with you.
 You should, however, ensure that your normal household contents insurance includes public liability cover.
 Please speak to your current insurance supplier.